 No matter how much she tried, however, I couldn’t be convinced a bit, unlike most of my classmates.
 Was it because I was raised by non-religious parents, or was there something terribly wrong with me?
 I wasn’t sure, but one thing is certain: no claims of her concerning the superiority of Christianity made any sense to me.

 As a teenager, I had a curious mind and an inquiring spirit.
 The only problem was that I also had a loud mouth and I would voice my opinions, even when they were contradicting those of authority.
 I remember one day during the religion class, I presented some of what I sincerely considered solid logical arguments against the Christian dogma.
 Instead of presenting her counter-arguments, my teacher responded by saying that I was not mature enough to understand the essence of Christianity, and that reason can’t fathom its essence since it’s a faith-based religion.
 Of course, I didn’t consider this as legitimate answer, and so I kept on bringing up my arguments.
 To my surprise, her face turned red, she started yelling at me and eventually expelled me from class, because, as she later told me, she felt offended by my “anti-Christian” attitude.

 On that day, I wondered: Is this the same person who previously taught about the power of love and unity?
-How can a person preach such lofty ideals and practice quite the opposite?
+How can she preach such lofty ideals and practice quite the opposite?
 I was utterly perplexed, and it wasn’t until years later that I realized that this is a much more common behavior among people than I had first thought.